 A counterparty should understand that Natixis makes use of information provided to it as Principal to carry out and risk manage transactions.
-Specifically, unless otherwise agreed, Natixis may use the economic terms of a transaction (but not the counterparty identity) to source liquidity in anticipation of counterparty needs, execute hedging or risk-mitigating transactions, and/or manage the associated trading risk Natixis assumes as market maker.
+Specifically, unless otherwise agreed, Natixis may use the economic terms of a transaction (but not the counterparty identity) to source liquidity in anticipation of counterparty needs, execute hedging or risk mitigating transactions, and/or manage the associated trading risk Natixis assumes as market maker.
+Information received in relation to rejected trade requests can also be used, after the end of any applicable last look window, in the course of Natixis market making activity and for risk mitigation purposes.
 In addition, as a regulated entity, Natixis also shares counterparty information with, or as requested by, markets contacts and its global regulators.